NVE/ebm/docs/source/user_guide/user_case.rst

 modeling.

-To add TEK30 to ebm you will need to
+To add TEK30 to ebm you have to edit a number of files in the subdirectory ``user-case-tek30``
  - :ref:`Add the new building code to the model in building_code_parameters.csv<add the new building code>`
  - :ref:`Define energy needs for TEK30 in energy_need_original_condition.csv<define energy needs for TEK30>`
  - :ref:`Specify heating system shares in heating_system_initial_shares.csv<Specify heating system shares>`